davfive/obsidian-jtab/README.md

    Change any jtab codeblock language to jtab-examples (with your jTab still inside) and it will render the examples AND preserve your jTab when you go to edit it again.

 #### jTab Color Schemes
-jTab colors are now fully customizable.
-Classic for the old-school black on white look, Themed will follow your theme colors, or go crazy and mix 'em up yourself with Custom.
-If you select Classic or Themed and then just modify one color, it'll automatically switch to custom from there.
+jTab colors are now fully customizable with a Live Preview available in settings.
+Classic for the old-school black on white look, Themed will follow your theme colors.
+Start with one of those and change one color or go crazy and mix 'em up yourself with Custom.

 ![Color Settings Panel](https://raw.githubusercontent.com/davfive/obsidian-jtab/main/docs/images/settings-colors-panel.jpg)